eb613819/multiregion-k3s-azure/README.md

 - `vm_private_ips` — map of all node names to private IPs
 - `control_plane_private_ip` — private IP of vm0 specifically, used by Ansible when constructing the k3s agent join command for Region B workers

+In addition to supporting manual access and cluster bootstrap, these outputs are used to **automatically generate an Ansible inventory file via OpenTofu**.
+A `local_file` resource consumes `vm_public_ips` (and role/region metadata from `local.nodes`) to produce a structured `inventory.yml`.

+This approach ensures that:

+- The Ansible inventory always reflects the current infrastructure state
+- No manual IP copying is required between provisioning and configuration stages
+- Node grouping (control plane vs workers) is derived directly from Terraform-defined roles
+- Multi-region placement is preserved automatically in the inventory structure

+The generated inventory is used as the single source of truth for Ansible when installing and configuring the k3s cluster.

 ## 5.6 Baseline Latency Measurements

 After provisioning, ping was used to measure round-trip latency between nodes.
 All measurements were taken over private IPs via the VNet peering link.